Babatunde Fashola: City beautification

 In October 2009, Fashola inaugurated a garden in honour of the late Professor Ayodele Awojobi at Onike Roundabout, Yaba, Lagos, in the middle of which a statue of the famous academic was placed.

-Fashola, as governor, collaborated with artists like Oladejo Victor Akinlonu to enhance and beautify Lagos.
-Oladejo's works such as the Eyo Masquerade and the bust of Sir Alexander Molade Okoya Thomas were commissioned by the governor.
+Artists like Oladejo Victor Akinlonu were enlisted for beautification projects.
+The Eyo Masquerade and the bust of Sir Alexander Molade Okoya Thomas were commissioned by the governor.

 Public security

-On the road to security, the Fashola government not only transformed most of the hideouts and places that previously served as bases for fraudsters and armed robbers into visually appealing environments.
-It also established the Lagos State Security Trust Fund to effectively and sustainably fund the security needs of the state.
+The Lagos State Security Trust Fund was established with the aim of effectively and sustainably funding the security needs of the state.
+The Fashola government also claimed to have converted various hideouts and areas that served as bases for fraudsters and armed robbers into beautification projects.

-In June 2007, Babatunde Fashola appointed former Inspector General of Police Musiliu Smith head of the Lagos State Security council, a body charged with taking a holistic look at the anatomy of crime in the state.
+June 2007, Babatunde Fashola appointed former Inspector General of Police Musiliu Smith head of the Lagos State Security council, a body charged with taking a holistic look at the anatomy of crime in the state.

-Haiti earthquake fund-raising
+Haiti earthquake fundraising

-As soon as Haiti was struck by a magnitude 7.0 M_{w} earthquake, Babatunde Fashola launched an appeal to raise up to one million US dollars.
-The funds raised were used to assist the victims of the Haiti quake.
-As this was in place, the Speaker of the Lagos State House of Assembly, Mr. Adeyemi Ikuforiji, said Nigerians should be prepared in events of natural disasters.
+Fashola launched an appeal to raise up to one million US dollars for the Haiti Earthquake in 2010.
+The funds raised were used to assist the victims.

 Water safety

 In May 2014, Fashola announced the compulsory use of life jackets on Lagos waterways.
-In a 2012 accident, ten children from Ijora Awori, Lagos State, drowned while they were being ferried to school, because they were not wearing life jackets.
+In a 2012 accident, ten children from Ijora Awori, Lagos State, drowned while they were being ferried to school, because they weren't wearing life jackets.

-Controversial eateries tax
+Eateries tax

-A controversial proposal to charge consumption tax on eateries had been enforced.
-The matter was taken to court, but the ruling was announced in the government’s favor.
+A controversial proposal to impose a consumption tax on eateries was enforced.
+The matter was taken to court, but the ruling was announced in the government's favor.